Queen Jane Approximately: Identity of Queen Jane

 One of the persistent questions about the song is the identity of the Queen Jane to whom the title refers.
-Speculation about the subject has included Tudor queens Lady Jane Grey and Jane Seymour.
+Speculation about the subject has included the Tudor queens Lady Jane Grey and Jane Seymour.
 Even more speculation has centered on Joan Baez, as the similarity of the names "Jane" and "Joan" allow the name 'Jane' to be a thinly veiled attempt to hide Baez's identity, Dylan's and Baez's reputations as the king and queen of folk music, and the souring of the relationship between Dylan and Baez around the time the song was written.
 However, in 1965 Dylan himself told journalist Nora Ephron that "Queen Jane is a man".

 Style

-The song is structured as a series of ABAB quatrain verses, with each verse followed by a chorus that is just a repeat of the last line of the verse, which is always "won't you come see me Queen Jane".
+The lyrics are structured as a series of ABAB quatrain verses, with each verse followed by a chorus that is just a repeat of the last line of the verse, which is always "won't you come see me Queen Jane".
 Each B line ends with a rhyme on "ain", while the A lines each end with a double-syllable rhyme, such as "cheek to / speak to" or "lent you / resent you".
 The music is recorded with a "warts and all" philosophy consistent with the rest of the Highway 61 Revisited album.
 The electric guitar is out of tune and clashes with the organ and piano chords, the bass has Spanish inflections, and the mix is raw with a sound similar to garage rock.
 Musicians on "Queen Jane Approximately" include Dylan, Mike Bloomfield on electric guitars and Al Kooper and Paul Griffin on keyboards.